 - Lightly Brown the Onions

-Add the chopped onions to it along with fennel & cumin seeds (in that order) and sauté till the onions start to lightly brown.
+Add the chopped onions to it along with whole spices and sauté till the onions start to lightly brown.

 - Make The Masala